Can it be profitable in a pricey property market? How difficult is it? And is it worth the effort? Canstar explores with the help of some experts.

 “It involves a builder, and development planning and permits, depending on what state you’re in.
 If you’re going to do this, you’re going to have to do a lot of work to add value, but most areas have a ceiling price and people aren’t going to buy the most expensive house on the street just because you’ve done it up.”

-However, according to Claudia, when they bought their first property to live in themselves, they didn’t necessarily have aspirations to become serial property investors.
+Victoria-based couple Claudia Dmitrovic and her husband Peter have flipped multiple houses.
+However, according to Claudia, when they bought their first home to live in themselves, they didn’t necessarily have aspirations to become serial property investors.

 “We were on a budget at the time and to get into the market we needed somewhere we could buy cheap.
 We ended up renovating that property and selling it on.
 We found that we were good at it and we liked it so we kept doing it.”